Why is using good vocabulary so important in an essay?

-Using strong vocabulary in college admissions essays is crucial to articulating your skills and competencies, but also central to showing admissions officers that you can express yourself clearly in written English.
+Using strong vocabulary in college admissions essays is crucial to articulating your skills and competencies, but also central in showing admissions officers that you can express yourself clearly in written English.
 Although vocabulary may not be the main aspect of your essay that the admissions committee pays attention to, using appropriate and sophisticated vocabulary will nearly always make your essay more compelling.

 Choosing which vocabulary or words to use can be difficult for anyone but it can be even more challenging if English is not your first language.
 This article suggests some useful words to effectively describe yourself and your experiences when writing college admissions essays.